pikatchu/closedsource/book/0004-hidden_room.md

 Leo picked up the book.
 It felt heavier than it looked.

-“I’m going to teach you how to see the world differently,” Elias said.
+“I'm going to teach you how to see the world differently,” Elias said.
 “Not as a system you follow, but as a system you can rewrite.”